Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

    1. `source <Xilinx_Install_Directory>/SDx/<Version>/settings64.{sh,csh}`
    2. `sdx`

-The first command sets the environment variables prior to launching the SDx IDE and the second command launches the SDX IDE.
+The first command sets the environment variables before launching the SDx IDE and the second command launches the SDX IDE.

 #### On a Windows host machine:

-For a Windows host machine, use one of the following methods to launch Vivado
+For a Windows host machine, use one of the following methods to launch Vivado&reg;

    - Click the Vivado desktop icon